dfelinto/blender-manual/manual/files/linked_libraries/library_overrides.rst

 Library overrides supports:

-- Multiple independent overrides of a same linked data (e.g. a whole character).
+- Multiple independent overrides of a same linked data (e.g. having the same character multiple times in the same scene).
 - Adding new modifiers and constraints, anywhere in the stack.
 - Recursively chaining overrides (i.e. link and override overrides from another library file, etc.).